 Load balancing: the special issue of cloud computing

 Load-balancing in a homogeneous environment is relatively simple because everything is standardized.
 The atmosphere is controlled, and the math is simple.
 The nature of heterogeneous architecture, which is typical of a cloud, makes load-balancing much more complicated.
-The reason it gets more complicated is because of the discrepancy between different devices: how healthy they are, how much capacity they have, and where they are located.
+It gets more complicated because of the discrepancy between different devices: how healthy they are, how much capacity they have, and where they are located.

 Success with load balancing, whether you are using reliable VPS hosting or not, is all about having a strong team of experts on your side, such as the certified engineers at Atlantic.Net.
 Contact us today for a consultation.
 For more information on load balancing, check out our article What is Server Load Balancing?
 The Function of a Load Balancer.